rumca-js/Django-link-archive/README.md

 Personal link database, link aggregator, with RSS functionality.
-Similar to Reddit, but completely open source, on your local machine.
+Similar to Reddit, but completely open source.
+You can self host it.

-You can think of it as 'map of the Iternet', rather than 'copy of the Internet'.
+It does not capture page contents.
+It captures link meta data: title, description etc.

 # Features